bmor2552/MedicalDataVisualizer/README.md

 # MedicalDataVisualizer
-For this challenge I will be deminstarting the knowledge of the following libraries:  matplotlib, seaborn, and pandas.
+**The Goal:** For this challenge I will be deminstarting the knowledge of the following libraries:  matplotlib, seaborn, and pandas.

 # The Challenge
 In this challenge I will be visualizing and making calculations from medical examination data.
+In the challenge I am provided an example of how the visulized data should appear once displayed.
+See the follwoing link for the full description of the free code camp challenge: https://repl.it/@freeCodeCamp/fcc-medical-data-visualizer#README.md

 # The Process
+1. Read and understand the task being asked
+2. Break the problem down in to  smaller problems to tackle
+3. Put it all together

+# The Conclusion